MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/personalization/ui-personalization-windows-client.md

 > [!TIP]
 > If you find a link in the **Departments** pages, you can also add it to the navigation pane.
-For more information, see [Adding a Link from Departments to Your Role Center](ui-customization-add-department-links-role-center.md).
+For more information, see the section Adding a Link from Departments to Your Role Center.

 ### Move or copy a link from one button to another